ThanhL/Arduino-Orientation-Estimation-Explicit-Complimentary-Filter/README.md

 ### Hardware Requirements
 The following code was tested/developed with the following hardware:

 `Adafruit LIS3MDL+LSM6DS33 8 DoF sensor module`: This IMU module provides us with accelerometer, gyroscope and magnetometer data.
-These motion data are fed into the Unscented Kalman Filter and fused together to estimate the orientation.
+These motion data are fed into the Explicit Complementary Filter and fused together to estimate the orientation.
 The sensor can be purchased here: https://www.adafruit.com/product/4485

-`Teensy 4.0`:  The Unscented Kalman Filter code is uploaded onto this microcontroller.
+`Teensy 4.0`:  The Explicit Complementary Filter code is uploaded onto this microcontroller.
 The Teensy 4.0 was used to take advantage of 32 bit ARM Cortex-M7, which provides a significantly faster/more powerful processor than the Arduino microcontrollers.
 This allowed for fast matrix math when using Eigen without having to worry about the 8-bit constraints of the Arduino microcontroller!
 The microcontroller can be purchased here: https://www.adafruit.com/product/4323

 #### Wiring it up!